-A person with ESI who would receive an exchange subsidy when not employed forgoes the value of that subsidy when working.
-That value depends on the type of plan and that person's household income.
-For the sample of persons with ESI and in households between 100 and 400 percent of FPL, I calculated the average value of the 2014 subsidy under the assumption that a family plan provides benefits valued at \$19,000 per year (2014 dollars), an individual plan's benefits are \$7,000 per year, and an "employee plus one" plan has a value equal to the average of the two.
-My subsidy calculation recognizes that, depending on family income, exchange plan participants must pay the plan premium and various out-of-pocket costs like coinsurance according to the ACA's "sliding scales."
-On average, a month of the 2015 exchange subsidy is worth \$508 (2014 dollars), so that \$508 is the value of the unemployment and out of the labor force benefit indices for HI subsidies for persons with ESI at work.
-12
+A person with ESI who would receive an exchange subsidy when not employed forgoes the value of that subsidy when working, as represented by the H term in equation (3).
+That value depends on the type of plan (a function of household composition) and that person's household income.
+For the sample of persons with ESI and in households between 100 and 400 percent of FPL, I calculated the average value of the 2014 subsidy under the assumption that a family plan provides benefits valued at \$19,000 per year (2014 dollars), an individual plan's benefits are \$7,000 per year, and an "employee plus one" plan has a value equal to the average of the two.12 My subsidy calculation recognizes that, depending on family income, exchange plan participants must pay the plan premium and various out-of-pocket costs like coinsurance according to the ACA's "sliding scales."
+On average, a month of the 2015 exchange subsidy is worth \$508 (2014 dollars), so that \$508 is the value of the unemployment and out of the labor force benefit indices for HI subsidies for persons with ESI at work.13